tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A data quality need that expreses how data may be evaluated for fittness for use.'
+'A data quality need that expreses how data may be evaluated for fitness for use.'

 ### Comment

 'ContextualizedCriterion in the original framework.
 Describes the criteria for determining compliance of data to fill some data quality need.
 A description of a criterion applied to an information element for some resource type.
+Describes an instance of the criterion concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.

 Validations are phrased in a positive sense, they identify data which has quality for some need.
 For example: The value of basisOfRecord of single records must be in the controlled vocabulary.

 A Validation is the data quality needs concept that paralells a ValidationMethod at the solutions level, and a ValidationAssertion at the report level.
-ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality.
-Describes an instance of the criterion concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.
-V = { v | v = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }'
+ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality for some use.

+VA = { va | va = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }'

 ********************